Skip to Main Content

 Pros

-• Lower upfront price: If you’re trying to buy a home but discouraged by the price tag, buying a property on leased land could be more affordable.
+• Lower upfront price: If you’re trying to buy a home but discouraged by the price tag, buying a property on leased land could be more affordable and require a lower upfront outlay.

-• Lower property taxes: When you’re only taxed on the property, and not the land, your property tax bill can be lower.
+• Lower property taxes: When you’re only taxed on the property, and not the land, your property tax bill will likely be lower.

 Cons

 • Less flexibility to move: If you’re a traditional renter and your landlord fails to maintain the property, you can simply opt not to renew your lease and move.
-Land-lease agreements can be more challenging to get out of.
-If you live in a mobile home, for example, moving the home can cost as much as $20,000, according to HomeAdvisor.
+Land-lease agreements can be more challenging.
+If you live in a mobile home, for example, moving the home to a new plot of land can cost as much as $20,000, according to HomeAdvisor.

 • Possible mortgage issues: If you’re applying for a 30-year mortgage, say, and you’re planning to live on leased land, your lender might need extra assurance that you’re going to be able to stay there for at least 30 years.